 The Office of the Chief Information Officer has actively consulted with the Office of the Privacy Commissioner of Ontario.
 The following document provides useful guidance in regards to outsourcing e-communications services.

 Has the University explored onsite solutions and in-country storage solutions?

 Yes.
 We have explored multiple options for hosting Exchange and alternatives in country.
 Costs are significant and will be summarized with the committee’s report.
 We note too, as does the Privacy Commissioner, that data are not easily confined by geographic borders.
 Further, an analysis of email traffic flow demonstrates that a very high proportion of incoming and outgoing mail resides outside the University’s network and travels across the public internet –where we cannot control the routing paths of messages and data may traverse borders.
 We also note the revelations of in-country data snooping and the multinational agreements for intelligence data gathering and sharing.

 Will I be able to opt-out of this services?

 The advisory committee recognizes that there are those who may not wish to use Office 365.
 Should approval to proceed be granted, there will be an opt-out option for faculty.

 If I choose to opt-out, what kind of alternative services will be available?

-An e-mail service comparable to existing UTORmail services will be made available to faculty who choose to opt-out of Office 365.
-In addition, we are investigating other services for large file transfer – something that is of difficulty today because of e-mail attachment limitations.
+An email service comparable to existing UTORmail services will be made available to faculty who choose to opt-out of Office 365.
+In addition, we are investigating other services for large-file transfer – something that is difficult today due to email attachment limitations.

 Yes.
-Here are some universities in Canada that have already outsourced faculty, staff and student e-mail:
+The following universities in Canada that have already outsourced faculty, staff and student email:

 - University of Alberta